Saturday 9 March 2019

 ...22 watts, bettering the RCA Orthophonic.
 Increased power allows speakers to be further apart.
 QUAD II isn't much liked by the elite, using the LEAK TL12 instead but the 1950s QUAD II has a very low, 0.02% THD and was used first with Stentorian speakers when Harvard University Law graduate, 'Bud' Fried planned his I.M.F.
 Hi-Fi Company to import the first American, QUAD ESL57 electrostatic speakers in the 1960s.
 Right the stereo pair QUAD II differs from the mono sets as nearer tolerance of stereo speaker pairs sold at the time.
 QUAD electrostatic ESL57 gave within 40Hz-18KHz when sold in specially matched stereo amplifier/ speaker pairs, mono QUAD II reckoned too difficult to make a stereo pair from.

 Above, the rebuilt 22-watt Concordant QUAD II and left Goodmans Axiette it used as a ceramic magnet single-point source, the two brands often seen together in larger middle-class city houses.
-Below, affluent late 1960s Goodmans Mezzo speakers caught on a unit where sound reflected up from the flat surface beneath destroys any potential sound quality, vibrations from the speakers reaching the record player caused a howl but these were very different days from the present when few people had stereo, never mind 'separates' like these, largely a time of mono radiogram equipment until the mid-1970s.
+Affluent late 1960s Goodmans Mezzo speakers snapped on a unit where sound is reflected up from the flat surface beneath destroying sound quality, vibrations from the speakers reach the record player causing a howl but these very different days from the present when few people had stereo, never mind 'separates' like these, largely a time of Music Centres or mono radiogram equipment until the mid-1970s.

 Left, use of Goodmans Mezzo with SONY TA-5650 V-FET, the Mezzo ferrous Low Frequency woofer motor is similar to SONY Carbocon SS-5050 woofers but the Mezzo x-over has none of the 5050's small iron core inductors.
 SONY SS-5050 sound balance has been likened to Billy Woodman's ATC speakers of Goodmans heritage.